opauloh/opauloh/README.md

 I'm currently solving problems in the Security Team at [Elastic](https://elastic.co) using Javascript, React.js, Typescript and Elastic products

 ### 🛠  Main Stack
-I'm currently solving problems in the Security Team at [Elastic](https://elastic.co) using Javascript, React.js, Typescript and Elastic products

 <table>
     <tbody>